fengzeyan/REFrostedViewController/README.md

 I left the built DLL files in the bin directorys of the binding project.
 If they do not work for you, open the solution and re-build the DLLs and those new files.

+Simply reference the REFrostedMenu.Dll in your iOS app project.
+Add a `using REFrostedMenu;` to get access to the types.

 ## Example Usage